jasondaledavis/molecule/readme.md

 * Removed extra / from meta in blogs

 = 1.8.2 =
-* Revised CSS to match DEMO on woody.element502.com
+* Revised CSS to match DEMO on molecule.element502.com

 = 1.8.3 =
 * Cleaned up CSS indents and added comments.
 Added main-navigation-row class to nav row for better markup and style control.
 Removed color options in customizer (use CSS!), and removed background option.
 Revised TGM Plugin Activation list (init.php).

 = 1.9 =
-* Revised all files to stay updated to Woody Theme updates.
+* Revised all files to stay updated to Molecule Theme updates.
 * Updated Genericons to 3.4.1.
 * Added IE7 - 10 style sheets in CSS.
 * Added all partials in template-parts directory.